How to Overcome the Haters: Dealing With Passive Aggression

 Identifying the Problem

-We have all undoubtedly encountered passive-aggression at one point or another and undoubtedly will again.
+We have all undoubtedly encountered passive-aggressive behavior at one point or another and undoubtedly will again.
 Thus, it pays off for us to know how to effectively deal with such individuals.
 Therefore, we will examine why people are passive-aggressive and how to effectively deal with them.

 But how do we avoid such destruction?
 One important step, of course, is to identify the envious, or the 'hater.'
 Perhaps she is acting overly friendly or something else sets your radar off.
 Or, as author Robert Greene pointed out in an interview (by Ryan Holiday), there are micro expressions.
 If, for instance, you are telling a coworker how your car broke down, perhaps a momentary sign of enjoyment appears on their face.